Central Locking Not Working? How to Fix It When It Stops Working

 Reasons why your car doors aren't locking properly

-If one door works as it’s meant to, but another doesn’t, it could be something as simple as a blown fuse.
-Fuses cost next to nothing to replace, so they’re always worth checking before you start jumping the gun.
+If one door works as it's meant to, but another doesn't, it could be something as simple as a blown fuse.
+Fuses cost next to nothing to replace, so it's always worth checking your fuse box for any blown fuses before you jump the gun and replace anything more expensive.

 If none of the door locks operate, then the problem could be with your key fob.These time and effort saving gadgets can be hooked up to a computer to troubleshoot and test.
 If it's your fob failing to send a signal, it's going to need replacing.

-If you are experiencing problems with one door/lock in your car’s central locking system, the solenoid in your lock might have failed.
+If you're experiencing problems with one door/lock in your car's central locking system, the solenoid in that particular door lock actuator might have failed.
 Central locking systems can be very complex, as they consist of many components.
-We recommend having your car inspected by a mechanic or booking a vehicle diagnostic if you’re having problems.
+Door lock actuators are small electric motors that move your door locking mechanism to lock or unlock.
+A faulty actuator, in that case, would fail to unlock your car.
+In most instances it would be best to simply get an actuator replacement as it's not worth trying to fix.
+We recommend having your car inspected by a qualified mechanic by booking a vehicle diagnostic to pinpoint the issue and get it sorted.

 Broken or damaged electrical wires